 Your dog’s coat does more than keep your dog warm during cold weather.
 Your dog’s coat is an indicator of their internal health.
 To keep your dog as healthy as they can be, you want to provide what they need for a shiny dog coat and healthy skin.
 How can you help your dog’s coat glow?
-It’s more than just a great grooming routine and using the right grooming products.
+It's more than just following a great grooming routine and using the right grooming products.

 Why A Shiny Dog Coat Matters

 A shiny coat acts as a glowing review of how well you care for your dog.
 A healthy coat also lets you know that your dog’s nutritional needs are likely being met.
 And a change in diet will help you identify if your four-legged friend has developed stress or illness.

 What Can Cause a Dull or Dirty Coat?

 When your dog’s coat isn’t glossy and gleaming, your dog may have an underlying health condition.
 Some of the most common issues that can dull your dog’s coat include:

 - Metabolic issues

 - Hormonal imbalance

 Skin Conditions Can Also Lead to a Drab Coat